Half-Life (series): Development

 For several years, Valve secretly worked on Half-Life 2.
-Valve developed a new game engine, Source, which handles the game's visual, audio and artificial intelligence elements.
-The Source engine comes packaged with a heavily modified version of the Havok physics engine that allows for an extra dimension of interactivity in both single-player and online environments.
+Valve developed a new game engine, Source.
+It comes packaged with a heavily modified version of the Havok physics engine that allows for an extra dimension of interactivity in both single-player and online environments.
 In the episodic games that followed Half-Life 2, Valve made minor tweaks to the game's engine.
 In Episode One, Valve modified Alyx's AI to allow her to react to player actions.
 The game runs on an upgraded version of Valve's proprietary Source engine, and features both the engine's advanced lighting effects, and a new version of its facial animation/expression technology.

-In the 2010s, Valve made several attempts to develop further Half-Life games, but could not settle on a direction, and its flat management structure made it difficult for projects to gather momentum.
-Designer Robin Walker said Valve used Half-Life games to "solve some interesting collision of technology and art that had reared itself"; they failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion".
-In the mid-2010s, Valve began experimenting with virtual reality (VR); they built prototypes using their various intellectual properties such as Portal, and found that Half-Life best suited VR.
+The designer Robin Walker said Valve used Half-Life games to "solve some interesting collision of technology and art that had reared itself".
+For the original Half-Life, they expanded the role of narrative in FPS games; for Half-Life 2, they explored characters and physics systems, and refined these ideas in the Half-Life 2 episodes.
+Valve made several attempts to develop further Half-Life games, but could not settle on a direction and its flat management structure made it difficult for projects to gain momentum.
+Walker said Valve failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion".
+In January 2016, Laidlaw left Valve.
+He said he had tired of the FPS genre and that he had "always hoped that we'd stumble into a more expansive vocabulary or grammar for storytelling within the FPS medium, one that would let you do more than shoot or push buttons, or push crates".

+In the mid-2010s, Valve began experimenting with virtual reality (VR).
+They built prototypes using their various intellectual properties such as Portal, and found that Half-Life best suited VR.
 Their flagship VR game, Half-Life: Alyx, entered production using Valve's new Source 2 engine in 2016, with the largest team in Valve's history, including members of Campo Santo, a studio Valve acquired in 2018.